Homemade Strawberry Cake

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Have you ever tried to search for a fresh strawberry cake recipe from scratch?
 Or a strawberry cake recipe without gelatin?
-I found a lot of recipes were made with strawberry jelly, jam, or even Jell-O, but that’s not at all what I was looking for.
+I found a lot of recipes were made with strawberry jelly, strawberry jam, or even strawberry Jell-O, but that’s not at all what I was looking for.

 Homemade Strawberry Cake ingredients